facebook

 In a regional area?
 Find out how we can attend your school as part of a country science tour!

-Available as a video conference at $150 inc. GST per class anywhere around the world
+Available as a video conference anywhere in the world

 Find out more about the ExoLab extension opportunity